Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems

-Reasonable ranges of parameters to be identified in the dynamic test are set broadly to obtain a comprehensive result, as shown in Table.\ref{table:samplingrange}.
-Note also that the ranges are asymmetric around the true values because during battery degradation, the conductivity or diffusion parameters gradually decrease while the resistance gradually increases.
-Thus, the range is extended in the direction of the parameter evolution during battery degradation.
+To obtain a reliable result, the sampling ranges of parameters identified in the dynamic test are broad, as shown in Table.~\ref{table:samplingrange}.
+Note also that the ranges are asymmetric around the actual values because, during the battery degradation, the conductive or diffusion parameters gradually decrease while the ohmic parameters increase progressively.
+Thus, the range is extended in the direction of the parameter-changing trajectory in degradation.

-To obtain reliable results, a proper sampling scale $M$ should be determined first.
-Take the current profile with 120 seconds excitation as an example, the sensitivity of parameters in the excitation period when $M$=100, 500, 1000, 1500, 2000 is plotted in the left of Fig.~\ref{fig:Sobolsamplingscale}.
+First, the proper sampling scale $M$ should be determined.
+Take the pulse with a duration of 220 seconds as an example, the sensitivity of parameters to the voltage segment in the excitation process when $M$=100, 500, 1000, 1500, 2000 is plotted in the left of Fig.~\ref{fig:Sobolsamplingscale}.

 It is observed that when $M$ exceeds 1000, the Sobol sensitivity tends to reach convergence.
 To realize a trade-off between reliability and cost, $M$ is set to 1000 in this work.
-In contrast to a prevalent density-based method, PAWN~\cite{PIANOSI20151}, the Sobol method also performs well as shown in the right of Fig.~\ref{fig:Sobolsamplingscale}.
-In different periods, the rankings of the first three parameters with high sensitivity are the same by two methods.
-However, results of the Sobol method are easier for us to distinguish between different parameters, e.g., in the instantaneous period, $R_c$ and $\kappa$ can be explicitly distinguished from the remaining parameters.
-Meanwhile, the Sobol method directly uses objective functions as the input, which ensures consistency between sensitivity analysis and the subsequent optimization.
-Thus, the Sobol method is adopted to assign parameters to $\boldsymbol{\Theta}^{\mathrm{I}}$ and $\boldsymbol{\Theta}^{\mathrm{T}}$ for identification, the results are shown in Fig.~\ref{fig:Sobolresult}.
+In contrast to a prevalent density-based method, PAWN~\cite{PIANOSI20151}, the Sobol method also performs well, as shown in the right of Fig.~\ref{fig:Sobolsamplingscale}.
+The first three parameters of sensitivity obtained by the two methods on different voltage segments are the same.
+Generally, the Sobol method is easier to distinguish between various parameters, e.g., in the instantaneous process, $R_c$ and $\kappa$ can be explicitly distinguished from the other parameters.
+Meanwhile, the Sobol method directly uses the objective function in Eq.(\ref{equ:dynamicOpt}) as the input, which ensures the consistency between sensitivity analysis and the optimization approach.
+Thus, the Sobol method is adopted to compute the sensitivity.
+The result is shown in Table.~\ref{table:Sobolresult}.